awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-inventory.md

 **Note**
 Inventory cards automatically filter out Amazon EC2 managed instances with a state of *Terminated* and *Stopped*\.
 For on\-premises managed instances, Inventory cards automatically filter out instances with a state of *Terminated*\.

-If you create a Resource Data Sync to synchronize and store all of your data in a single Amazon S3 bucket, then you can drill down into the data on the **Inventory Detailed View** page\.
+If you create a resource data sync to synchronize and store all of your data in a single Amazon S3 bucket, then you can drill down into the data on the **Inventory Detailed View** page\.
 For more information, see [Querying Inventory Data from Multiple Regions and Accounts](systems-manager-inventory-query.md)\.

 **Topics**
 + [Learn More About Systems Manager Inventory](sysman-inventory-about.md)